fabiomercorio/fabiomercorio.github.io/index.md

 #### My research interests include
 - *Artificial Intelligence:* eXplainable AI, interpretable models, local and global interpretation, explanation through symbolic approaches
 - *Data Science:* data quality and data cleaning, vector-space models, word-embeddings, graph-base algorithms, ontology learning, Graph-database algorithms
-- *AI Planning [past]:* domain-independent planning, temporal continuous planning, planning in mixed discrete-continuous domains, planning in hybrid domain
+- *AI Planning [formerly]:* domain-independent planning, temporal continuous planning, planning in mixed discrete-continuous domains, planning in hybrid domain

 #### (Co)-Developed Tools
 - [*UPMurphi*](https://github.com/fabiomercorio/UPMurphi) is a tool for  planning with linear and nonlinear continuous PDDL+ models with processes and events.
 It also handles huge state spaces through a disk-based algorithm
 - [*DiNo*](https://github.com/KCL-Planning/DiNo) A Planner built on top of UPMurphi that employs graph-based heuristics to speed-up the plan synthesis (leaded by "Planning Group" at King's College London)
 - [*GraphDBLP*](https://github.com/fabiomercorio/GraphDBLP) is a tool that models (and enriches) DBLP as a graph database for performing graph-based queries and social network analyses

 #### Granted Ongoing Research Projects
 I have been working on the following granted reserch projects, that allow me putting my research on AI and XAI into practice:
 - [2020-2021] A Data Driven Bridge Towards ESCO using AI Algorithms.
 Granted by [EURES](https://ec.europa.eu/eures/public/it/homepage) (call EaSI-EURES VP/2019/010).
 - [2016-2020] Real-time Labour Market information on Skill Requirements: Setting up the EU system for online vacancy analysis granted by [Cedefop EU Agency](https://www.cedefop.europa.eu/it/about-cedefop/public-procurement/real-time-labour-market-information-skill-requirements-setting-eu)